dmitriyg0r/MyFirstBOT/README.md

-# my first bot written in python, I hope you don't judge strictly
+my first bot written in python, I hope you don't judge strictly before use, erase all data from the file joined.txt!!!